kpidiba/SPRING-BOOT/README.md

 Spring boot is   module of spring framework which we speed up the development,It' s provides an easier and faster way to set up, configure and run both simple and web-based  applications.

 - Scan the class path and find  the dependency it will  automatically configure the things.
+- define **controller folder in** the Main class folder or main package

 ### APPLICATION PROPERTIES